sirca/clusterous/README.md

     clusterous ls-volumes

-To delete a detached volume that isn't needed any more, use the `rm-volumes` command:
+To delete a detached volume that isn't needed any more, use the `rm-volume` command:

-    clusterous rm-volumes
+    clusterous rm-volume

 Note that a given shared volume can only be attached to a single cluster at any time.